Alfaxad/Replay/README.md

 Its visual language recalls the warm radio sets and printed match programmes of 20th-century World Cups.
 Underneath that nostalgic surface is a modern stack:
-TxLINE match data, a deterministic event reducer, OpenAI story and speech models, WebRTC, Web Audio, Next.js, and a free Solana devnet subscription used only to activate TxLINE access.
+TxLINE match data, a deterministic event reducer, OpenAI story and speech models, WebRTC, Web Audio, Next.js, and a free Solana devnet subscription for TxLINE api access.

 ![Replay home experience](docs/assets/replay-home.png)